zlintian/Genomic-analysis/README.md

 LBCW1_recoded_lifted.map and LBCW1_recoded_lifted.ped are what we need.

-?
-SNPs in the unlifted file.
+how many SNPs in the unlifted file?
 All of them are shown as #Deleted in new?

 :) Thanks to Yang.

 ########################look into the QLD_MND genotype data carefully####################

-?
-SNPs in the bim file.
-? individuals in the genotype data est. (belong to 666 families) ? individuals in the methylation data set.
-? individuals in the information sheet
+how many SNPs in the bim file. how many individuals in the genotype data est. (belong to 666 families) how many individuals in the methylation data set. how many individuals in the information sheet

 #are genotype data overlap with methylation data set?
-? of them are overlapped.
-? extra in methylation data set
-? extra in genotyped data set.
+how many of them are overlapped. how many extra in methylation data set how many extra in genotyped data set.

 awk '{print $1}' COHORT_subset.bim | uniq -c